interchainio/security/resources/CLASSIFICATION_MATRIX.md

 ### Mitigation mechanisms

 Investing in mechanisms, including a circuit breaker for specific APIs, may reduce the impact of vulnerabilities to all chains.
 This type of feature is immensely beneficial for systemic risk reduction.
 Does a mechanism exist today that chains know how to use that could mitigate this risk efficiently?

+## Examples

+The below examples are rough estimations of general buckets some bugs can fall into.

+- Critical bugs have a likely and catastrophic impact, which have cross-chain impact, and can include direct loss of funds, minting of arbitrary assets, trivial bypass of essential security function, etc.
+- High bugs have a possible likelihood and critical impact, which have cross-chain impact, and can include a trivial denial of service resulting in a chain halt, indirect loss of funds, consensus issues, etc.
+- Medium bugs have a possible likelihood and moderate impact, and affect specific chains using a module or feature, and can include application logic issues, accounting errors, etc.
+- Low bugs have a possible likelihood, and marginal impact, and affects specific chains using a module or feature, and can include denial of service issues, application logic issues, error validation, etc.

 [Security Classification Matrix](https://github.com/interchainio/security/blob/main/resources/CLASSIFICATION_MATRIX.md) © 2023 by Amulet is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)